rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/amazon/index.md

 5. (Optional) For the **AMI**, `docker machine` defaults with an Ubuntu 14.04 TLS image in the specific region.
 You also have the option to select your own AMI.
 If you input your own AMI, make sure it's available in that region!
 6. (Optional) Provide the **IAM Profile** to be used as an instance profile.
 7. (Optional) Add **[labels]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/#labels)** to hosts to help organize your hosts and to [schedule services/load balancers]({{site.baseurl}}/rancher/rancher-ui/scheduling/).
-8. (Optional) Customize your `docker-machine create` command with [Docker engine options](https://docs.docker.com/machine/reference/create/#specifying-configuration-options-for-the-created-docker-engine).
+8. (Optional) In **Advanced Options**, customize your `docker-machine create` command with [Docker engine options](https://docs.docker.com/machine/reference/create/#specifying-configuration-options-for-the-created-docker-engine).
 9. When complete, click **Create**.

 Rancher will create the EC2 instance(s) and launch the _rancher-agent_ container in the instance.
 In a couple of minutes, the host will be active and available for [services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/).